taylor-vann/sheetcake/README.md

 ### Fragments

 Parts of CSS declarations can be isolated as _fragments_ and reused later.
-Fragments are just strings.
+Fragments are essentially strings.

-The class `bluebox` in the example above could be refactored with fragments similar to the example below.
+The class `bluebox` in the examples above could be refactored with fragments similar to the example below.

 ```ts